A conservatory is a fantastic way to add space, light and even value to your home. They are very common in both urban and suburban or rural homes.

 3. Roofing solutions for maximum light

-There are many roofing options to help you get the desired effect in your conservatory.
+Many roofing options help you get the desired effect in your conservatory.
 While some choose tiled roofs for their conservatories, other prefer polycarbonate roofs for maximised light.

 More like this: